Noga-ng/NCache/README.md

 the cache directory is resolved relative to `config/ncache.config.json`.

-This allows each configuration file to define its own cache location independently from the application's current working directory.
+This allows each configuration file to define its cache location independently from the application's current working directory.

 ## Cache Drivers